aljedaxi/zettle/pages/z_How_to_take_smart_notes.md

 - [[@How to take smart notes: one simple technique to boost writing, learning and thinking: for students, academics and nonfiction book writers]]
 -
-- '"no, no!"
-Feynmann protested, "They aren't a record of my thinking process.
-They are my thinking process. **I actually did the work on the paper**.[1p91]
-- the act of learning is the act of drawing connections. the propositions of the text are made [[meaningful]] through their integration with what the learner already knows.
-	- to have forgotten is to not be able to recall; to be able to recall is to've learned;
-	  learning involves systems of recollection
-	- a Zettelkasten is a picture of a recollective system a model of "that which is remembered, and how"
-- "too much [[order]] can impede learning" [p99] -> ie, too harshly governing constraints.
-Sense is made through the movement of propositions into [[order]], the construction of clarity.
 - =======

   systems can only act upon an interface. your interfaces must be designed to expose the aspects of the system that [should change?]